Thalwil

 Thalwil is a municipality and town in the district of Horgen in the canton of Zürich in Switzerland.
-In addition to the town of Thalwil, the municipality includes the village of Gattikon.
+The municipality includes two parts: Thalwil and Gattikon.

 History

 Thalwil is first mentioned around 1030 as Talwile villam, which is derived from Tellewilare, Tello's Farm, and indicates the early medieval origins of Thalwil as an Alemannic farmstead.
 Only a few graves remain from this period.
 In 1133, it was mentioned as Telwil.

 The parish of Thalwil originally comprised four Wachten (hamlets):